Election officials scramble to count ballots in key states

 NORTH CAROLINA

-Election officials were working through any last-minute ballots that arrived Wednesday and would continue to process and count those delivered by the Postal Service through Nov.
+Elections officials were working through the remaining ballots and would continue to process and count those delivered by the Postal Service through Nov.
 12, as long as they were postmarked by Election Day.

-Counting of all votes was complete, and Trump held a narrow lead over Biden.

 At stake in North Carolina are 15 electoral votes.